Image2

 6 Ways Technology Affects Your Sleep Health

 Technology has become an integral part of our daily lives.
-From smartphones and tablets to laptops and smartwatches, these devices keep us connected, informed, and entertained at all times.
+From smartphones and tablets to laptops and smartwatches, these devices keep us connected, informed, and entertained at all times for successful engagement.
 However, while technology brings countless benefits, it also has a significant impact on our sleep health.
 With screens glowing late into the night and endless alerts disrupting our sleep patterns, understanding how technology affects our ability to rest is crucial.
 This guide explores six key ways technology can interfere with sleep, providing insights into how we can mitigate these effects to ensure better, more restorative slumber.

 Blue Light Exposure